Langmusi: History

 The town emerged around the Tibetan Buddhist temple, Langmu Temple (郎木寺 (Lángmùsì)) which was founded in 1748.
-At the time, Langmusi was located in the southern portion of the Amdo region of historical Tibet during Qing occupation.
+At the time, Langmusi was located in the southern portion of the Amdo region of historical Tibet during Qing Dynasty rule.

 Geography

 Langmusi is located at the headwaters of the Bailong River which eventually flows into the Yangtze at Chongqing.
 To the east of Langmusi are the Min Mountains which form the easternmost edge of the Tibetan Plateau.
 West of Langmusi are the Xiqing Mountains.
 The mountains directly south of Langmusi form the divide between the Yangtze and Yellow River basins.
 Beyond these mountains are the expansive Zoigê Wetlands which drain into the Yellow River.

 Tourism

 Langmusi is a popular destination for domestic tourists and is accessible via Highway 213 which passes 3 km to the north of the town.
 The nearest airport is Gannan Xiahe Airport, 125 km north.

 In the southern (Sichuan) portion of the town is the Kirti Monastery.
 The northern (Gansu) portion of the town is dominated by the Sertri Monastery.
 Both monasteries are popular with tourists but only the Kirti Monastery charges an admission fee.
 South of the Kirti Monastery is Namo Gorge and its caves which are common destinations for hiking.
 In the surrounding countryside, multi-day horseback riding trips are available to tourists that may overnight with Tibetan nomads.